History of Middlesbrough

 Middlesbrough started as a Benedictine priory on the south bank of the River Tees, its name possibly derived from it being midway between the holy sites of Durham and Whitby.
-The earliest recorded form of Middlesbrough's name is "Mydilsburgh", containing th element burgh.
+The earliest recorded form of Middlesbrough's name is "Mydilsburgh", containing the term burgh.

 Northumbria

 In 686, a monastic cell was consecrated by St. Cuthbert at the request of St. Hilda, Abbess of Whitby.
 The manor of Middlesburgh belonged to Whitby Abbey and Guisborough Priory.
 Robert Bruce, Lord of Cleveland and Annandale, granted and confirmed, in 1119, the church of St. Hilda of Middleburg to Whitby.
 Up until its closure on the Dissolution of the Monasteries by Henry VIII in 1537, the church was maintained by 12 Benedictine monks, many of whom became vicars, or rectors, of various places in Cleveland.

 Dane and Norse law

 After the Angles, the area became home to Viking settlers.
 Names of Viking origin (with the suffix by meaning village) are abundant in the area; for example, Ormesby, Stainsby and Tollesby were once separate villages that belonged to Vikings called Orm, Steinn and Toll that are now areas of Middlesbrough were recorded in the Domesday Book of 1086.
 Other names around Middlesbrough include the village of Maltby (of Malti) along with the towns of Ingleby Barwick (Anglo-place and barley-wick) and Thornaby (of Thormod).

 Links persist in the area, often through school or road names, to now-outgrown or abandoned local settlements, such as the medieval settlement of Stainsby, deserted by 1757, which amounts to little more today than a series of grassy mounds near the A19 road.